 Parent Plus Loans

-A Parent Loan for Undergraduate Students (PLUS) is a low-interest loan to help you, as the parent borrower, pay for your child's education beyond high school.
+The Parent Loan for Undergraduate Students (PLUS) is a federal low-interest loan designed to help parents cover the cost of their child’s education beyond high school.

-• Parent borrower must be the natural or adoptive parent (or in some cases a stepparent) of a dependent student.
+- Who can borrow: The borrower must be the student’s natural or adoptive parent, or in some cases, a stepparent.

 Step by step process